scottmillers/Terraform/aws/lambda/url-to-html/README.md

 - A GitHub action to deploy the Lambda function whenever there is a change in the src code directory

-The Lambda function came from this [YouTube video](https://www.youtube.com/watch?v=51EAwBDdgio) which covers local development and deployment of a Lambda function using Typescript.
-The video is a great introduction to Lambda development, testing, and deployment.
+The Lambda function came from this [YouTube video](https://www.youtube.com/watch?v=51EAwBDdgio).
+The video is a great introduction to Lambda development, testing, and deployment using TypeScript.
 I highly recommend it.

+If you want to learn how to build, test and deploy the Lambda function from scratch you can watch the video or use my [step-by-step instructions](BuildLambdaFromScratch.md).

 ## Terraform